tuneinsight/lattigo/mkbfv/README.md

 The ciphertexts are the same as the one in the bfv package except in the evaluator.
 The evaluator uses ```MKCiphertexts```, ciphertexts containing data from multiple participants while the ciphertexts that comes out of the encryptor are classical ```bfv.Ciphertext```.

-This makes it possible to compute something using the ```dbfv``` or ```bfv```package and then switch to the multi-key setting.
+This makes it possible to compute some value using the ```dbfv``` or ```bfv```package and then switch to the multi-key setting.

 The ```MKCiphertexts``` used by the evaluator grow linealry with the number of participants.
 Each one of them is made up of c0 (containing the encrypted values) and all the ciphertext "shares" of the involved participants.
 For example, the result of a binary operation between two freshly encrypted ciphertexts (c01, c1)  and (c02, c2) result in a ```MKCiphertexts``` (c0, c1, c2).

 ### Evaluator

 The evaluator is similar to the one in the bfv in its usage.
 The only difference is that it converts the ```bfv.Ciphertext``` in ```mkbfv.MKCiphertexts``` using a conversion function.
 Then it must decide on an indexing method for each participant (this can be done using IP addresses, public keys, certificates etc...).
 At the end of the evaluation phase, the ciphertexts must be converted back to ```bfv.Ciphertext``` and then sent to the participants for the collective decryption procedure.

 Creation of an evaluator: